gsauthof/user-config/README.md

 ## Usage

 Clone the repository and install some symlinks in the `$HOME`.
-The repository contains a shell scripts that automatically creates all links.
+The repository contains a shell script that automatically creates all links.

 Example:

     $ cd
     $ git clone https://github.com/gsauthof/user-config.git config
+    $ cd config
     $ git submodule update --init
-    $ cd config
     $ dry=1 ./install.sh

 And if everything looks plausible: